A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Conclusion and perspectives

 In this work, we proposed a VAE-based framework for hyperspectral image emulation, exploring both direct one-step and two-step formulations across pixel-to-pixel and fully convolutional variants.
 Through experiments on simulated PROSAIL data and real Sentinel-3 OLCI imagery, we showed that the choice of emulation strategy should be guided by the characteristics of the target data.
 Pixel-to-pixel models are best suited to controlled simulation settings, where they achieve high spectral fidelity, whereas fully convolutional VAEs are more effective on real-world observations by leveraging spatial context to better handle spatial heterogeneity and missing or contaminated pixels.

 Moving forward, future work will focus on the estimation and characterization of model-induced uncertainties associated with the proposed emulation framework, as well as on the analysis of their propagation in downstream applications.
-In a second stage, we will investigate alternative generative modeling approaches, such as diffusion models and normalizing flows, to explore how different generative formulations impact reconstruction accuracy, computational cost, and uncertainty behavior in hyperspectral emulation.
+In a second stage, we will investigate the potential of our framework for solving the inverse problem, \textit{i.e} parameter retrieval.